snitch-org/snitch/README.md

 The macros in this section evaluate their operands both are compile-time and at run-time.
 To benefit from the run-time infrastructure of _snitch_ (allowed failures, custom reporter, etc.), the test report is still generated at run-time regardless of the above.
 However, if the operands cannot be evaluated at compile-time, a compiler error will be generated.

 These macros are recommended for testing `constexpr` functions, which can be evaluated both at compile-time and at run-time.
-Since the operands are also evaluated at run-time, the test will contribute to the coverage analysis (if any), which is impossible for purely compile-time tests (e.g., `CONSTEVAL_*` macros above).
+Since the operands are also evaluated at run-time, the test will contribute to the coverage analysis (if any), which is otherwise impossible for purely compile-time tests (e.g., `CONSTEVAL_*` macros above).

 `CONSTEXPR_REQUIRE(EXPR);`